What does Brexit mean for my customs matters?

 In Brussels, the EU and the UK are currently negotiating on a possible transition period and a trade agreement.
-Once we have more formation on this, we will make it available on our website.
+Once we have more information on this, we will make it available on our website.
 If there is a ‘hard Brexit’ there won’t be any transition period – you will feel the effects immediately.
 Therefore, you should prepare yourself as well as possible.

 When the UK leaves the EU, different customs regulations will apply to this region

-You should start to bear this in mind now.
+What does this mean in actual terms?
 After Brexit, you will have to declare goods you import from the UK, or export to the UK, or if you transport goods within the EU.
-Would you like to know more?
-Please, go to:

 Will you be transporting excise goods from the Netherlands to the UK after Brexit?
 This will then count as export to a third country.
-You will then not only have to deal with the procedures of the EMCS, you will also have to file an export declaration.
+You will not only have to deal with the procedures of the MCS, you will also have to file an export declaration.

-Will you be transporting excise goods from the UK to the Netherlands after Brexit?
+Will you receive excise goods from the UK in the Netherlands after Brexit?
 This will then count as import from a third country.
 You will therefore have to file an import declaration and pay excise tax.
 This also applies to goods that are subject to consumption tax, such as carbonated beverages and fruit juices.

 Do you hold a 'Registered Consignor Authorisation'?
-In that case, you can state in the declaration that the excise goods are being transported on under an excise duty suspension arrangement.
-For example, to an excise warehouse.
-Or a tax warehouse in another Member State.
+In that case, you can state in the import declaration that the excise goods are being transported on under an excise duty suspension arrangement (EMCS).
+For example, to an excise warehouse, or a tax warehouse in another Member State.

 For VAT purposes, the intra-community regulations no longer apply

 Will you make purchases from suppliers in the UK after Brexit?
 Then you must submit an import declaration and pay VAT to Customs.
 Would you rather make a VAT declaration instead of making payment to Customs?
 Ask for a ‘Vergunning artikel 23’ (Article 23 authorisation) from your tax office.